microsoft/PowerBI-Developer-Samples/.NET Framework/README.md

-# Power BI Embedded Sample in .NET framework
+# Power BI Embedded Sample in .NET Framework

 Read this documentation to prepare your environment: https://aka.ms/EmbedForCustomer